omshinde/MapMint4ME/examples/README.md

 ### SOS data loading into the table
 #### NOTE: Before loading SOS data into the table, make sure that your SOS module is setup.
 Please refer [Setting up SOS module](https://github.com/omshinde/MapMint4ME/tree/gsoc-2017-camera/sos#setting-up-the-sensor-observation-service-sos) before moving forward.

-Since, the sensor readings will be obtained in string.
+Since the sensor readings will be obtained in string.
 It became important to have options to select among.
-NOw, if the user wants to import SOS reading directly, then he can select **Import readings form SOS**.
+Now, if the user wants to import SOS reading directly, then he can select **Import readings from SOS**.
 But, if the user wants to enter text  data instead of SOS readings, then he can select **Enter text**.
 The following options are present for the user and he has to select one amongst them.

 * Import readings from SOS